SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

          * No good ideas yet

 1. Thief
-   * These classes work well with throwing, but scale all damage types except minion
+   * These classes work well with throwing, but generally scale all damage types
    * Base ability could be stealth, a burst of speed, etc.

    1. Assassin